-Nathaniel Taylor Brock stayed in Davie County with his wife, Clarissa Smith, who was born in 1816.
-She was the daughter of Levi Kitely Smith and Martha Holden.
-Their children were Emeline F. who married Martin Rowan Chaffin, Levin E., Sarah T. who married George Watson Nicholson, and Amanda M. who died when she was four.
+Nathaniel Taylor Brock stayed in Davie County with his wife, Clarissa.
+Their children were Emeline F. who married Martin R. Chaffin, Levin E., Sarah T. who married George W. Nicholson, and Amanda who apparently died young.

 Another son was Richard Emerson Brock,who was born at Farmington in 1840.
 He married Mary Ann Howell.
 On April 1, 1862, Richard E. Brock enlisted at Mocksville with the Confederacy's Co.
 E of the 42nd Infantry.
 He was wounded near Bermuda Hundred, Va., May 21,1864, but returned to duty in September.
 Brock had been promoted to lst sergeant on July 31,1864.
-He was with the company at the surrender near Old Trinity, N.C., and he heard General Joseph Johnston's final speech to the troops.
+He was with the company at the surrender near Old Trinity, N.C., and he heard Gen. Joseph Johnston's final speech to the troops.
 His health was weakened by the war and he was an invalid many years.
 He died in 1888, leaving a widow and five young children.

 The children were William Emerson, Matthew Levin, Albert Taylor, Josephine Amanda "Minnie'' and Richard Gwyn who married Emma Sue Smartt.
 W.E.
 Brock, the eldest son, had to end his brief formal education at a log cabin in the community of Grasshopper to help keep the farm going.
 When he was 23, Brock went into Winston-Salem and became a clerk at Brown's General Store at $30 per month.
 After three years, his sales output was higher than the other six clerks combined and his pay had been raised to $50.
 With a bonus he received, he was able to buy a house for his family.
 The 94-acre farm was sold for $590.

 Richard A. "Dick'' Brock married Margaret McAllister.
-They moved late in life to Arizona.
-Their daughter, Dr. Margaret Brock, married Dr. Frederico Florendo.
+They lived in Chattanooga, but later retired to Arizona.
+Their daughter, Dr. Margaret Brock, married to Dr. Frederico Florendo.

-Frank Brock served as president of Covenant College.
-He later developed Brow Wood south of the college on Lookout Mountain.
-It included home sites on the bluff as well as an assisted living facility across Scenic Highway.
+Frank Brock served as president of Covenant College, then later headed up the Thrive development south of the college on Lookout Mountain.
 He married Dottie Goree.
-Their children were Frank Kruesi "Krue'' Brock who married Hollee Huckaba, Myra Kruesi Brock who married Paul David Rustand, and Marshall Goree Brock who married Kimberly Hinson.
+Their children are Frank Kruesi "Krue'' Brock who married Hollee Huckaba, Myra Kruesi Brock who married Paul David Rustand, and Marshall Goree Brock who married Kimberly Hinson.

-Children of Richard Gwyn Brock were Richard Gwyn Brock Jr. who married Hardie Tharpe, Mary Ann who married Samuel H. Carter, and Sue Smartt who married William Thomas Rhyne Jr.
+Children of Richard Gwyn Brock are Richard Gwyn Brock Jr. who married Hardie Tharpe, Mary Ann who married Samuel H. Carter, and Sue Smartt who married William Thomas Rhyne Jr.